* DuPont drops after outlook cut

 By Caroline Valetkevitch

-NEW YORK, June 27 U.S. stocks ended modestly higher on Friday, led by technology shares, though a downbeat second-quarter forecast from DuPont Co kept a lid on gains.
+NEW YORK, June 27 U.S. stocks ended modestly higher on Friday, led by technology shares, though downbeat second-quarter and full-year forecasts from DuPont Co kept a lid on gains.

 The S&P 500 technology index rose 0.6 percent, bolstered by Apple Inc, up 1.2 percent at $91.98, in another session this week where the Nasdaq outperformed the other two major indexes.

-Both the Dow and the S&P 500 ended with slight losses for the week, while the Nasdaq scored a gain.
+Both the Dow and the S&P 500 ended the week with slight losses, while the Nasdaq scored a gain.

-Trading volume, which has been low in recent weeks, surged to at least 8.8 billion shares on U.S. exchanges, according to BATS Global Markets.
+Trading volume, which has been low in recent weeks, surged to at least 8.9 billion shares on U.S. exchanges, according to BATS Global Markets.
 The spike in volume at Friday's close was the result of Russell Investments' final reconstitution of its indexes, which affected more than $5 trillion in assets.
+The average volume for the month to date is about 5.6 billion.

 DuPont shares lost 3.3 percent to $65.44 and ranked among the biggest drags on both the Dow and the S&P 500.
 The losses came a day after the company cut its operating profit forecast for the second quarter and the full year, citing slower sales at its agriculture and performance chemicals units.

-It was the latest company to warn on the quarter, with the ratio of negative to positive outlooks now at 4.2 to 1, above the long-term average of 2.6 to 1, Thomson Reuters data showed.
+It was the latest company to warn about the quarter.
+The ratio of negative to positive outlooks is now at 4.2 to 1, above the long-term average of 2.6 to 1, Thomson Reuters data showed.

 The earnings period will start in about two weeks, giving investors the next set of clues on whether the economy and profits are picking up.